SFIO CRACHO - stock.adobe.com

 If your company's leadership taps you for a promotion, clearly they're confident that you're the right person for the job.
 And just as obviously, if you accepted that promotion you believe you can deliver, too.

 Still, taking on a new position is likely outside of your comfort zone, which can lead to uncertainty and possibly feelings of inadequacy.
-Fortunately, there's a lot of things you can do to make the promotion transition easier.
+Fortunately, there's a lot of things you can do to help navigate the promotion transition.

 Feeling discomfort?
 That's natural with a promotion